e5pe0n/e5pe0n.github.io/docs/_posts/Software_Development/2023-02-12-Disastrous_Development_2023.md

       - couldn't work as is then must change the specification or the implementation
       - implementers was hurried and forced on work to fix them in the short rest of the schedule
     - we found that some features don't look nice when actually using the application ourselves
+  - integration test and bug fixes in too short period
+    - test man-hour was about 1/20 of entire schedule!

 # Then, What Should We Do?

+- Build our *team*
+  - we should clarify our team culture, then what we should do and should not do for that
+    - list up things we put priority on then share them
+    - building environment/atomosphere to be able to discuss anything without guess and hesitation
+  - we need a *strong* leader who can group up team following the agreed team culture

+- Clarify mission and responsibility of each member
+  - e.g. what the mission/purpose of tech lead is, then what tech lead should do and not do for that

+- Clarify specification
+  - PM, TL or whoever can do it should determine the specification more detail
+  - they should document them then share them with other team members

+- Determine software design corresponding to the specification

+- Determine more considered schedule
+  - schedule should be derived from the design
+  - in my opinion, it might be better to develop the features incrementally
+    - developers are the first users of what we are creating
+      - should get feedback as soon as possible then improve our product as much as possible
+    - we can gradually extend our development environment to check if the function works as we thought using already developed features
+    - decrease conflicts at integration
+  - arrange more time to test and bug-fixing

+- Clarify implementation policy/guideline
+  - determine and document implementation policy/guideline then share it with every implementer
+  - reviewer should be one or two
+    - the less minds to determine the design, the more smooth the development and the more sophisticated the software
+    - mitigate burden of implementers
+  - reviewer himself should also write code
+    - observe and figure out the actual development problems
+    - his implementation could be a catalyst for implementers
+    - -> decrease conflicts between reviewer and implementers